phantomaton-ai/aleister/README.md

 ```

 Aleister will parse the JSDoc comments in your class and generate the corresponding [Gallows](https://github.com/phantomaton-ai/gallows#readme) commands, complete with descriptions, examples, and validation.
 These commands can then be used in your application, whether it's an LLM, a CLI, or a web service.

+Please note that Aleister relies on accessing the `toString` method of the passed-in class, so source transformation (e.g., Babel, TypeScript) is not supported.
+Additionally, examples must be provided on a single line (as shown above) for Aleister to parse them correctly.
+Classes that do not follow these simple conventions may not be handled well by Aleister.

+Finally, you can use the `@body` tag to indicate that a parameter should be treated as the command's body (e.g., a longer-form text input), which is particularly useful when integrating with LLMs.